aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-First 10 lines of a file
+Create a file with special charaters